KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/README.md

 lxc-start -n PLEX
 ```

-Connect to container from a console:
+Connect to the container from a console:

 ```bash
 lxc-attach -n PLEX